PAY RANGE: 7

-Participates in a technology training program that includes but is not limited to:
+Participates in an Engineering Aide training program that may include but is not limited to:

 Learns to perform a variety of basic tasks in support of the following functional assignments:

 MINIMUM ACCEPTABLE TRAINING AND EXPERIENCE (The following statement represents the minimum training and experience standards which will be used to admit or reject applicants for tests.
 Applications submitted by candidates for this class will be reviewed based on training and experience requirements as approved on 1/17.)

 Education equivalent to completion of twelfth school grade.

 Six months of experience performing minor engineering or architectural support tasks.

 Successful completion of a formal high school or workforce development internship program administered by the Streets Department in Construction Technology, Surveying Technology, or Traffic Operations that has included 800 hours (20 weeks) of training and is monitored and assessed by Streets Department surveying or engineering personnel.

 Successful completion of the 450 hour Philadelphia Water Department Apprenticeship Program in Surveying Technology

 NOTE: Selective Factor Certification may be utilized, as needed, to fill specific positions.
 In accordance with Civil Service Regulation 11.032 - Selective Factor Certification – the appointing authority may request certification of eligible candidates who have completed one of the specified apprenticeships or high school internships to fill specific positions in this class.
 Certification to fill such position will be made from the two highest-ranking eligible candidates on the eligible list who have completed the specified apprenticeship or high school internship.